 It depends.
-Not all plans provide orthodontics coverage, which is why it’s important to ask questions to your insurance broker and read all documents.
-The plans that do offer orthodontics typically cover 50% of the costs of the treatment for individuals under the age of 18.
+Not all plans provide orthodontic coverage, which is why it’s essential to ask questions to your insurance broker and read all documents.
+The policies that do offer orthodontics typically cover 50% of the costs of the treatment for individuals under the age of 18.

 Does Aetna Cover Therapy?

 Yes, most Aetna plans offer therapy to members, although there are certain restrictions.
-Certain plans cap out at a maximum, and if you’re on an HMO plan, you’ll have to see you primary care practitioner to get a referral to a psychologist.
+Individual plans cap out at a maximum, and if you’re on an HMO plan, you’ll have to see your primary care practitioner to get a referral to a psychologist.